eliornataf/work/data_collection/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

+This project aims to provide zip code-level population data.

 The project contians three main parts:

 1. Data Collection - is the “brain” of the project.